-Each year, on the second Tuesday of March, the American Legion Auxiliary Units in conjunction with the County Board of Supervisors and the Legislative Services Office plan and host a county “Youth in Government Day” Program.
+Each year the American Legion Auxiliary Units in conjunction with the County Board of Supervisors and the Legislative Services Office plan and host a county “Youth in Government Day” Program.
+The program is held in March.

 Youth in Government Day is a program designed to provide high school students with firsthand knowledge of how county government plays an important role in their lives and provides an opportunity for students to actively engage in the legislative process.
 The goal of the program is to develop an awareness of how the county functions and assist students in becoming well informed and active citizens in their communities.